digital-cargo/good-practice-truck-preadvice/README.md

 ## Background

+### Stakeholders

+In this use case, four parties are involved: The trucking company, the forwarder, the GHA and the carrier.
+As the trucker usually acts as an agent for the forwarder, and the GHA as an agent for the carrier, we will focus on the roles of trucker and GHA in the following documentation.

 ### Business Process

 The business process for this use case is quite simple.
 A trucker provides the truck and driver information plus the shipments on a truck, a GHA retrieves this information and shares dock assignments.
+Also, the terms "trucker" and "trucking company" are synonym here, as the information can be provided by the trucking company (e.g. directy from the TMS, ), or by the trucker (e.g. an app using ONE Record for exchanging data).
 This process is very general and can cover export e.g. acceptance at GHA, import pickups at GHA, incoming Road Feed Service, Forwarder´s pick up at Shipper.
 Principally, it can be used wherever the information of a transport using a TransportMeans (e.g. truck, train, AGV) is to be shared.

 To examplify the use case, the following setting was assumed:

-- A Trucker wants to preAdvice
+A Trucker/Trucking Company wants to preAdvice the truck related data for export acceptance at the GHA.
+In return, the trucker expects to get a ramp assignment and a QR code for each drop off for accelerated identification.

-data was shared
+The following business data objects are shared by the trucker:

-Trucker

-For this specific use case, the following information is
+General Details
+- Quick Drop-Off Airport
+- Type of vehicle
+- Plate
+- Company name
+- STA or ETA
+- Piece(s) loaded

+Driver details
+- First name
+- Last name
+- Birth date
+- Mobile Phone number
+- Email address
+- Type of ID
+- ID Number
+- Place of ID Issueing

+Remarks: The Quick Drop-Off Airport could be removed as the drop off station is clear by the origin on the AWB.

+In return, the GHA will provide

+- QDO-Code (Cleartext and Barcode)
+- QDO Groups with each
+    - Dock (Name and Geolocation (optional))
+    - Pieces to be droped of there
+    - Time slot (optional)

 ### ONE Record Standard